 Email is more than just part of the recruiting process.
 As we all deal with the impacts of the coronavirus pandemic, digital communication is one of the few ways that college coaches can still actively recruit student-athletes.
-In response to the NCAA’s recent suspension of in-person recruiting through July 31st, college coaches and recruits are now even more heavily relying on email to stay in touch with one another.
+In response to the NCAA’s suspension of in-person recruiting through May 31, 2021 for D1 programs, college coaches and recruits have been heavily relying on email to stay in touch with one another.

 A recruit’s approach to emailing college coaches will vary depending on grad year.
 Find your grad year below to see how you can best utilize email to connect with college coaches.